-- 5.1.
-Mare Eligibility Requirements

-- In order to be eligible to be inspected, the mare must meet the following requirements.

-- a) Age The mare must be at least three years old before being inspected.

-- b) Ancestry Requirements The mare must belong to an Eligible Breeding Population as defined in §2.

-- c) Health Requirements The mare should have no health deficiency that is suspected to be inheritable.

-- d) Registration Papers A copy of the mare's registration papers must be presented to the judges during the inspection for review.

-- e) Mare Identification The identity of the mare must be confirmed at the inspection.

-- 5.2.
-Mare Inspection Mares shall be inspected based on the following Evaluation Criteria and as set forth in §3.1.1.4:

-- a) Typiness, Femininity

-- b) Quality of the Conformation

-- 1) Head

-- 2) Neck

-- 3) Saddle position

-- 4) Frame

-- 5) Foreleg

-- 6) Hindleg

-- c) Correctness of Gaits

-- d) Impulsion, Elasticity (Trot)

-- e) Walk

-- f) Overall Impression and Development

-- 5.3.
+5.3.
 Mare Studbook Placement

-- 5.3.1.
+5.3.1.
 Placement Based on Inspection

-- a) For entry into the Rhineland Main Mare Studbook A mare requires an overall score of six (6.0) or more for the Evaluation Criteria with no subscore less than (5).

-- b) For entry into the Rhineland Mare Studbook A warmblood mare requires parents who are registered as main studbook or studbook mares of another warmblood breeding association recognized by the AHS and the HV and a non-warmblood mare requires parents that are registered with an Eligible Breeding Population.

-- d) Mares approved by the AHS and the HV are automatically entered into the corresponding section of the Rhineland Studbook.

-- e) Injured or aged mares with past competition records in dressage, jumpers, eventing, combined driving or show hunters, can be entered into the Rhineland Studbook provided such competition record is verified and judged adequate by the Mare and Stallion Committee.

-- f) The mare's entry in the Rhineland Main Mare Studbook or the Rhineland Mare Studbook shall be recorded on the mare's registration papers.
+- a) For entry into the Rhineland Main Mare Studbook A Rhineland mare, or other warmblood mare whose parents are registered as main studbook or studbook mares of another warmblood breeding association recognized by the AHS and the HV, requires an overall score of six (6.0) or more for the Evaluation Criteria with no subscore less than (5). - b) For entry into the Rhineland Mare Studbook A Rhineland mare, or other warmblood mare whose parents are registered as main studbook or studbook mares of another warmblood breeding association recognized by the AHS and the HV, requires an overall score of five (5.0) or more for the Evaluation Criteria with no subscore less than (5).
+A non-warmblood mare registered with an Eligible Breeding Population requires an overall score of six (6.0) or more for the Evaluation Criteria with no subscore less than (5). - d) Mares approved by the AHS and the HV are automatically entered into the corresponding section of the Rhineland Studbook. - e) Injured or aged mares with past competition records in dressage, jumpers, eventing, combined driving or show hunters, can be entered into the Rhineland Studbook provided such competition record is verified and judged adequate by the Mare and Stallion Committee. - f) The mare's entry in the Rhineland Main Mare Studbook or the Rhineland Mare Studbook shall be recorded on the mare's registration papers. - 5.3.2.

-- 5.3.2.
 Studbook Upgrade Based on Performance For upgrade from the Rhineland Mare Studbook to the Rhineland Main Mare Studbook, Rhineland Mare Studbook mares must successfully complete their Performance Requirements.
-In the event that the mare is upgraded, the mare's new studbook placement will be amended on her registration
+In the event that the mare is upgraded, the mare's new studbook placement will be amended on her registration papers.

-papers.
 In addition, upon application and payment of the appropriate fee, the registration papers of the existing registered offspring of the mare will also be amended to reflect the mare's new studbook placement.